 - Religious observance

-In order to be eligible for a hardship license a person convicted of a DUI in Tampa must enroll in a Tampa DUI school, and have proof of enrollment.
+In order to be eligible for a hardship license a person convicted of a DUI in Tampa, FL must enroll in a Tampa DUI school and have proof of enrollment.
 Before one can receive a hardship license, there must be a hearing at the DHSMV office, where the petition will be heard, the office will determine if the petitioner is a hardship case, and if approved, restrictions will be imposed or privileges will be afforded based on the defense provided.

 Penalties for Repeat DUI Offenders in Tampa, FL

-Penalties for first time offenders are as harsh as they are because it is hoped that they will not become repeat DUI offenders.
+Penalties for first-time offenders are as harsh as they are because it is hoped that they will not become repeat DUI offenders.
 Unfortunately, the nature of driving under the influence dictates some will offend again.
-As such, harsher penalties are imposed on those who repeated flaunt DUI laws.
+As such, harsher penalties are imposed on those who repeatedly flaunt DUI laws.

 2nd DUI Offenses in Florida